 DUCK FEEDING AREA

-The river Holme, beside Crown Bottom Car Park in Holmfirth is one of the only places to access the River but it has become tatty and eroded.
-Members of the community told us that they wanted better access to the river, to see more wildlife; better vegetation management and more information about walking routes and heritage.
-So we are working with Kirklees Council to improve the area.
+In Holmfirth, one of the only places to access the river Holme, is via the steps towards the rear of Crown Bottom Car Park, near the Co-op.
+It's a well-used area but it had become tatty and eroded.
+We held an informal consultation with visitors and members of the public, who told us that they wanted better access to the river, to see more wildlife, better vegetation management and more information about walking routes and heritage.

 Phase One - Autumn 2017